THREE PROGRAM TRACKS OF STUDY

 - Network with City and County Officials and Benefit from Structured Mentorship Program of the Colorado Department of Local Affairs

-- Take Courses in Public Leadership, Policy Analysis, Budgetary Politics and Organizational Change
+- Take Courses in Public Leadership, Policy Analysis, Budgetary Politics and Colorado Politics, etc.

-- Funded Research and Internships Available in Local Non-Profits and Community-Basesd Organizations
+- Funded Research and Internships Available in Local Non-Profits and Labor Unions

-- Conduct Action-Research and Participant-Observation Civic Engagement on Social Justice Issues
+- Conduct Action-Research and Participant-Observation Civic Engagement on Social Justice and labor Issues

-- Take Courses in Non-Profit Politics, Labor Issues, and Achieving Growth With Equity
+- Take Courses in Community Organizing, Non-Profits and Social Change, Labor unions and Global Economy, Labor movements, Achieving Growth With Equity, etc.

 3. Social Economy Innovations